5 Reasons to Love Music & the Spoken Word

 1. The Music

-The music by the Mormon Tabernacle Choir ranges from sacred hymns, Hollywood films, Broadway shows, Oratorio’s, patriotic, Christmas, folk and more.
+The music by The Tabernacle Choir ranges from sacred hymns, Hollywood films, Broadway shows, Oratorio’s, patriotic, Christmas, folk and more.
 From the signature opening of “Gently Raise the Sacred Strain,” to the closing phrase of “God Be With You Till We Meet Again,” the music takes center stage.
 Mack Wilberg currently directs the Choir, and is world renowned for his arrangements that are performed weekly by the Choir.

 2. The Spoken Word